 The claimant returned to her GP a few weeks later and advised that she was still suffering from heavy discharge and lower abdominal cramps.
 The GP performed a speculum examination and saw that there was a foreign body in the vaginal vault.
 The foreign body was removed and this was discovered to be a surgical pack which was not removed following the episiotomy repair.

-The pack was sent for culture a swab taken.
+The pack was sent for testing.
 The claimant had to continue with antibiotics.
 It was only when the claimant returned to the GP for her surgical smear three months later that she was able to be reassured that there was no infection.

 The GP was sufficiently concerned to write to Maidstone & Tunbridge Wells NHS Trust about the incident.
 The claimant also made a complaint.
 However, due to the length of time she had to wait for a response, she decided to approach Thomson Snell & Passmore, as local clinical negligence specialists.